 The reporting of the satellite backhaul category and the observed backhaul delay to CHF as proposed in Solution #1 can be supported but this is to be determined by SA5.

-NOTE: Packet out-of-order related evaluation and conclusion are left for further discussion.
+For the packet out-of-sequence problem, the following conclusion is proposed:

+- The SMF may activate SN-based in sequence delivery on N3 tunnel, if dynamic satellite backhaul is in use for a PDU session based on configuration or requirement from AF.

+NOTE: SN-based in sequence delivery on N3 tunnel for non-satellite backhaul is not considered in this Release.